-When Suboxone is used as prescribed, under medical supervision, in combination with therapy, it has proven to be effective in reducing cravings.
+When Suboxone is used as prescribed, under medical supervision, in combination with therapy, it reduces cravings.

 This country is currently experiencing an opioid crisis.
-People of all ages, socioeconomic statuses, races, and genders are being affected, and the number of overdose deaths is steadily increasing year after year.
+People of all ages, socioeconomic statuses, races, and genders are being affected, and the number of overdose deaths is steadily increasing yearly.
 Something more has to be done.
 Thankfully there is the option of MAT or medication-assisted therapy.

 According to an article published by the National Institutes of Health:

 Studies show that people with opioid use disorder who follow detoxification with complete abstinence are very likely to relapse or return to using the drug.
 While relapse is a normal step on the path to recovery, it can also be life-threatening, raising the risk for a fatal overdose.
 Thus, an important way to support recovery from a heroin or prescription opioid use disorder is to maintain abstinence from those drugs.
 Someone in recovery can also use medications that reduce the negative effects of withdrawal and cravings without producing the euphoria that the original drug of abuse caused.
 (NIH)

 With opioid addiction and opioid use disorder, it is extremely difficult for a lot of people to remain abstinent after detox, especially if they have been taking opiates for a long period.
 Some people will say that using medication-assisted therapy is just replacing one drug for another and that you aren’t sober, but everyone is different as far as their treatment needs to go.
 For some, medication-assisted therapy will save their lives!